 What types of trials are currently open

-- Treatment trials — Testing new drug combinations or immunotherapies in people with locally advanced or metastatic cervical cancer.
+- Treatment trials — Testing new drugs or drug combinations for advanced or recurrent cervical cancer, often comparing them to standard chemotherapy.

 Recently added Cervical Cancer trials